-‘Overwatch’ PTR Finds: Upcoming Doomfist Hero; Winston, Roadhog Buff; Ana Debuff
+‘Overwatch’ PTR Finds: Upcoming Doomfist Hero, Winston, Roadhog Buff, Ana Debuff

 For more information on how to join the Overwatch PTR, you can check the official Overwatch PTRlanding page here.

-[Featured image by Blizzard]
+[Featured Image by Blizzard]